Frank Joseph Rodimer: Early life

 Frank Rodimer was born on October 25, 1927, in Rockaway, New Jersey.
-He graduated from Seton Hall Preparatory School, then attended St. Charles College in Catonsville, Maryland and St. Mary's Seminary, Baltimore, Maryland.
+He graduated from Seton Hall Preparatory School in South Orange, New Jersey, then attended St. Charles College in Catonsville, Maryland, and St. Mary's Seminary in Baltimore, Maryland.

 Priesthood

-Rodimer was ordained to the priesthood for the Diocese of Paterson on May 19, 1951.
-He studied at the Catholic University of America in Washington, D.C., obtaining his licentiate in theology in 1951.
+Rodimer was ordained to the priesthood at the Cathedral of St. John the Baptist in Paterson, New Jersey, by Archbishop Thomas Aloysius Boland for the Diocese of Paterson on May 19, 1951.
+He then studied at the Catholic University of America in Washington, D.C., obtaining his licentiate in theology in 1951.
 He also received a doctorate in canon law in 1954 for a thesis entitled The Canonical Effects of Infamy of Fact: A Historical Synopsis and Commentary, published by the Catholic University of America Press.

-In June 1954, Rodimer returned to New Jersey and was appointed assistant chancellor of the diocese and secretary of the diocesan Tribunal.
-During this time, he served as assistant pastor to St. Brendan's Parish in Clifton, New Jersey.
+In June 1954, Rodimer returned to New Jersey and was appointed assistant chancellor of the diocese and secretary of the diocesan tribunal.
+During this time, he also served as assistant pastor to St. Brendan's Parish in Clifton, New Jersey.

 Rodimer was appointed first diocesan director of sacred liturgy.
-He was named priest-secretary of Bishop James J. Navagh and attended the sessions of the Second Vatican Council as Navagh's principal aide.
-In December 1964, he was appointed secretary of the diocesan College of Consultors.
-As priest-secretary, Rodimer was in Rome when Bishop Navagh died there in October 1965, and was responsible for returning to New Jersey with the body of the bishop for burial services.
+He was named priest-secretary of Bishop James J. Navagh and attended the sessions of the Second Vatican Council in Rome from 1962 to 1965 as Navagh's principal aide.
+In December 1964, Rodimer was appointed secretary of the diocesan College of Consultors.
+As priest-secretary, Rodimer was in Rome when Navagh died there in October 1965.
+He accompanied Navagh's body to New Jersey for burial.

-Under his predecessor Bishop Lawrence B. Casey, Rodimer served as administrator of Our Lady of the Lake Parish in Sparta, New Jersey, from April 1967 to January 1968, at which time he became pastor of St. Paul's Parish in Clifton.
-He also served as the diocesan chancellor, and in that capacity, was elected diocesan administrator by the College of Consultors upon Casey's death in June 1977.
+Under his predecessor Bishop Lawrence B. Casey, Rodimer served as administrator of Our Lady of the Lake Parish in Sparta, New Jersey, from April 1967 to January 1968, at which time he became pastor of St. Paul's Parish in Clifton, New Jersey.
+Rodimer also served as chancellor, and in that capacity, was elected diocesan administrator by the diocesan College of Consultors upon Casey's death in June 1977.